 For the best of both worlds, you can choose the convenient option of an implant-supported bridge.
 They look and function just like a traditional bridge, except they rely on implants for support instead of your adjacent teeth.

-Implant-supported bridges require a longer treatment to allow the implants to integrate with your jaw, but the long-term health benefits are well worth it.
+Implant-supported bridges require an extended treatment to allow the implants to integrate with your jaw, but the long-term health benefits are well worth it.
 Plus, you’ll save time and money in the long run by preventing further issues with your teeth.

 Choosing a highly respected dentist, such as Dr. Grubb, will help ensure your bridge and smile stay healthy for many years to come.

-The cost depends on various factors such as the number of teeth needed to fill the gap and the details of the procedure.
 For a detailed breakdown of the cost, we recommend contacting our office to schedule a consultation with Dr. Grubb.
-During the consultation, he’ll examine your oral health, determine the best treatment plan, and provide you with an estimate.
+During the consultation, he’ll examine your oral health, determine the best treatment plan, and provide you with a more accurate estimate.

 Here at Family Implant & Reconstructive Dentistry, we’re proud to offer flexible financing options, so there’s no need to sacrifice your health or feel like you’re in a pinch.